 Many women get a level II ultrasound -- or targeted ultrasound.
-Some doctors suggest them for all pregnant women.
+Most doctors suggest them for all pregnant women.
 Others use them to follow up if an earlier test result was unclear.

 What the Test Does

 A level II ultrasound is similar to a standard ultrasound.
 The difference is that your doctor will get more detailed information.
-Your doctor may focus on a specific part of your baby's body, such as his or her brain, heart, or other organs.
+Your doctor may focus on specific parts of your baby's body, such as their brain, heart, or the other organs.

 You may get a targeted ultrasound in your second trimester.
 It can help check your baby for some birth defects, such as Down syndrome.

 A level II ultrasound is just like a regular abdominal ultrasound.
 You'll lie down and a technician will put a special gel on your belly.
 This will help carry the sound waves.
 Then the technician will hold a probe against your belly and move it around to get an image.
 You may need to go into the test with a full bladder.
 This will make the test results more clear.

 What to Know About Test Results

 Your doctor will probably give you the results after the exam.
 A normal result should be reassuring.
 However, keep in mind that ultrasounds are not always accurate.
 They can't diagnose or rule out many problems.